stineje/Drop-In-JTAG/README.md

 Zach Johnon <br>
 Coleman Curtsinger <br>

+# Sample Design
+The design used in this work is based on the pipelined RISC-V architecture described by Harris and Harris in Digital Design and Computer Architecture: RISC-V Edition, available at the Harris & Harris Digital Design and Computer Architecture RISC‑V materials (https://pages.hmc.edu/harris/ddca/ddcarv.html).
+This implementation follows the standard five-stage pipeline organization and provides access to multiple internal architectural registers for observation and debugging.
+The framework is intentionally structured to allow selected registers and internal signals to be exported, making it convenient for testing, educational demonstrations, and architectural exploration.
+Because the design is modular, the set of exposed registers can be easily extended or modified, and the same approach can be adapted to other RISC-V cores or alternative processor architectures with minimal changes to the surrounding infrastructure.

 # Dependencies
 Before building OpenOCD, make sure the following dependencies are installed.
 This is only confirmed to work on Ubuntu.